Abbas ibn Ali: Battle of Karbala and death (680)

+Al-Abbas and Imam Husayn Shrines in Karbala, Iraq, are two of the profoundly holy sites in Shia Islam.

 Accession of Yazid

 In an appointment that violated earlier agreements with Ali's eldest son Hasan, the Umayyad caliph Mu'awiya designated his son Yazid as his successor in 676.
 Yazid is often presented by Muslim historians as a debaucher who openly violated the Islamic norms, and his nomination was indeed met with resistance at the time from sons of some prominent companions of the Islamic prophet Muhammad, including Husayn ibn Ali.
 On Mu'awiya's death and Yazid's accession in 680, the latter instructed the governor of Medina to secure Husayn's pledge of allegiance by force, and Husayn immediately left for Mecca to avoid recognizing Yazid as the caliph.
 He was accompanied by some relatives, including Abbas.

 Journey to Karbala

 After receiving letters of support from Kufans, whose intentions were confirmed by his cousin Muslim ibn Aqil, Husayn left Mecca for Kufa on 8 or 10 Dhu al-Hijja (10 or 12 September 680), accompanied by few relatives and supporters.
 A tradition attributed to Husayn identifies his intention as fighting the tyranny of Yazid, even though it would cost his life, as reported in al-Irshad, a biographical work by the prominent Shia scholar al-Mufid.
 Husayn similarly wrote in his will for his brother Ibn Hanafiyya that he had not set out to seek "corruption or oppression" but rather to "enjoin what is right and forbid what is wrong."
 At any rate, on their way to Kufa, Husayn's small caravan was intercepted by Yazid's army and forced to camp in the desert land of Karbala on 2 Muharram 61 (2 October 680) away from water and fortifications.
 The promised Kufan support did not materialize as the new governor of Kufa, Ubayd Allah ibn Ziyad, killed the envoy of Husayn and intimidated Kufan tribal chiefs.